 You May Also Like: Vegan Chocolate Chip Cookies

 You can use flax eggs in so many different recipes, including french toast, pancakes, cookies, muffins, cupcakes, veggie burgers, brownies…

-I like to use them in my Secret Cauliflower Chocolate Cake
+I like to use them in my Healthy Chocolate Cake Recipe

 (Sounds crazy, but it’s really good!!)

 The Best Vegan Egg Substitute

 Even if you’re not a vegan, this is still a great trick to know!